SSU Network Refresh on Schedule

 - Implementing NetApp's FAS High Availability storage solution combined with a re-design of the campus network storage architecture, to expand SSU's storage capacity

 The state of Ohio has invested approximately $13 million to deploy innovative technology that will expand its current broadband infrastructure from its current 10Gbps to 100Gbps.
 This expansion leverages the 1,850-plus miles of fiber optic network operated by The Ohio Academic Resources Network (OARnet), which connects to Internet2's international 100 Gbps network backbone at data hubs in Cleveland and Cincinnati.

-SSU contracted with Netech – a Cisco Premier Partner for a Data/Voice/Wireless Networks, to upgrade its campus network to 10Gbps as part of its comprehensive infrastructure upgrade.
-Netech is working with SSU IT to deploy a detail design for the voice, data, and wireless networks as an integrated implementation plan for all networks.
+SSU contracted with Netech – a Cisco Premier Partner for a Data/Voice/Wireless Networks, to upgrade its campus network to 10Gbps as part of its comprehensive infrastructure upgrade and WAN connection to the state's 100Gbps network.
+Netech is working with SSU IT to deploy a detail design for the voice, data, storage and wireless networks as an integrated upgrade plan for all networks.